HLgitrepo/guides/inteligency bots/IA bot.md

 This will simply return the Integer ids that IA bot uses to express game items (same as drednot uses), game zones and game servers (deprecated due 1 single server).
 ## /read_ship_list
 Will get an text file with a JSON inside, provided by `https://drednot.io/shiplist?server=0`, and give ships IDs togheter split by ',' in a way that it can be copied and paste to other commanders.
 There will be 4 categories where ships will be show: Where *owned* is set as "True", where *saved* is set as "True", where either *owned* and *saved* are set as "True", and where both *owned* and *saved* are set as "False" (the ships that didnt fit on other categories).
+## /raw_values
+Get a md file from `/get_logs` command and transform values into their costs, is possible to assign manually prices/values via `prices` argument, where you insert item id (Integer) and the cost of it (using *Float*) split by `:`, and different arguments split by `,`.
+(For example to set metal value to 1 flux and explosives to 0.5 you write `1:1,2:0.5`)
 ## /send_et_data
 Send a text defined on `message` argument to the event tracker ship chat.
 It can even be commands such "/save".
 (Restricted command)